 Another key role is the Voice of Customer (VOC) manager, who owns the process of gathering, analysing and sharing customer feedback.
 This person is often supported by a team of data analysts who help to uncover insights from both structured and unstructured data sources.

-Experience design specialists are another critical part of the CX team.
-These professionals use customer insights to create detailed journey maps, develop user personas, and design intuitive, seamless experiences across touchpoints.
+Experience design specialists use customer insights to create detailed journey maps, develop user personas, and design intuitive, seamless experiences across touchpoints.
 They may come from backgrounds in UX design, service design or design thinking.

 CX Team Operating Best Practices